Gabrielle Matthews: 2025

 The following year, she transferred to the University of Florida.
 Competing for the Florida Gators, she reached the final of the 200 metres at the NCAA Outdoor Championships in June 2025, with a personal best 22.59 seconds in the semi-final before placing eighth in the final.
 Later that month, she qualified from her 200 metres semi-final behind Ashanti Moore at the 2025 Jamaican Athletics Championships before returning the following day to claim second place overall, again behind Moore.
 She was named in the Jamaican squad for the 2025 NACAC Championships in Freeport, The Bahamas, winning the bronze medal in the 200 metres.
-In September 2025, she competed in the 200 metres at the 2025 World Championships in Tokyo, Japan.
+In September 2025, she competed in the 200 metres at the 2025 World Championships in Tokyo, Japan placing 7th in the heats.

+2026

+Competing at the 2026 NCAA Division I Indoor Track and Field Championships, Matthews qualified for the final of the 200 metres running an indoor personal best time of 22.71 seconds, before lowering it again to 22.55 seconds to place second in the final.
+In May, Matthews won the 100 m at the SEC Championships in a 10.97 personal best.
+In June, she qualified for the 2026 NCAA Outdoor Championships.